lgtateos/Geovisualization-with-Blender/README.md

 |:---:|

 ### Outliner
 As its name suggests, outliner lists and organizes the scene objects.
-From there you can set the hierarchy, visibility of the 3D objects or lock them if you need.
+From there you can set the hierarchy and visibility of the 3D objects or lock them.
 You can also select and activate objects by clicking on their name in the list.

 ### Python console
-The Python console is a very useful editor for testing and executing short commands, which can then integrated in larger workflows.
-The Blender modelling and gaming modules are already loaded in python console so you can you can test your code snippets without extra effort of calling the modules.
+The Python console is a useful editor for testing and executing short commands, which can then be integrated into larger workflows.
+The Blender modelling and gaming modules are already loaded in the Python console so you can you can test your code snippets without the extra effort of calling the modules.

 ![Blender Viewport](img/python_console.png) <br> Python console (retrieved from Blender manual)|
 |:---:|

 ### Text Editor
-Text editor allows you to edit your python script and run it inside Blender.
+The Text Editor allows you to edit your Python script and run it inside Blender.
 By pressing the __+__ icon you can start a new file and click on __Run Script__ to execute your code.

 ![Blender Viewport](img/text_editor.png) <br> Text Editor|